 Slumber Party Massacre III (1990)

-The 90s was a time of a huge increase in slasher films, greatly influenced by the popularity of franchises like Halloween or Friday the 13th.
-The 1990 film Slumber Party Massacre III is a super-low-budget horror film starring scream queen Maria Ford among others.
+The 1990’s were a time with a monstrous increase in slasher films, greatly influenced by the popularity of franchises like Halloween or Friday the 13th.

 Kull The Conqueror (1997)